 These growth charts are a result of all the good work done by the different hypnobirthing groups.
 Word of mouth plays an important part in this as well as the many prominent PR stories we have seen recently.
 View some of these stories here.

 The Mama Conference is always an inspiring event and KGHypnobirthing is delighted to support it.
 This year I had the privilege of being invited to speak on ‘Midwives Tuning in to Hypnobirthing with Mothers.’

 It is a very heart warming to see the snowball effect that hypnobirthing is having with so many midwives now having first hand experience of a hypnobirthing mum and seeing how transforming it can be for women during childbirth.
 I discussed this alongside the common misconceptions about hypnobirthing.

 One is that it is a method of pain relief in labour and the other is that it is a load of techniques that you learn to use in labour.
 Neither of this is true.

 I was delighted to be invited to take part today in a discussion on Woman’s Hour about hypnobirthing.
-Jenni Murray was also speaking with Professor Soo Downe who is well known in the field of midwifery and birth, and Michelle Olley who has recently given birth using hypnobirthing at Colchester Hospital where we trained the midwife who set up hypnobirthing in the hospital.
+Jenni Murray was also speaking with Professor Soo Downe who is well known in the field of midwifery and birth, and Michelle who has recently given birth using hypnobirthing at Colchester Hospital.

 Sometimes radio or television will allocate a couple of minutes for someone to fire questions at you about hypnobirthing.
 On Woman’s Hour we had 10 minutes to discuss hypnobirthing not exactly in depth, but at least with time to give a better impression of what hypnobirthing is and how much it can help women and, possibly even more importantly, their babies.
 You can listen to the interview again here.